jaydenaleung/astrotrackerH1/README.md

 **Total hours spent:** hrs

-*See JOURNAL.md for an in-depth explanation of these numbers.*
+*See JOURNAL.md and the BOM below for an in-depth explanation of these numbers.*

 # How It Works